2DegreesInvesting/practices/git.md

 Like an email, commit messages have a subject and an optional body.
 The subject should start with a line summarizing your changes (aim for 50 characters or less).
-Use the imperative, present tense -- for example, “Fix typo”, not “Fixed typo” or “Fixes typo”.
-The message body, if present, should follow a blank line; wrap around 70 characters; and explain the motivation for the change (“why”, not “what” or “how”).
+Use the imperative, present tense -- for example, “Fix typo", not “Fixed typo" or “Fixes typo".
+The message body, if present, should follow a blank line; wrap around 70 characters; and explain the motivation for the change (“why", not “what" or “how").

 See also: